Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton’s included resources are also extensive and add significant value to its’ course materials.
 A few of Princeton’s many added extra resources include: access to two 1.5-hour GRE Math Fundamentals live online courses (available on any of its’ course options), its’ Vocabulary Hit Parade workbook on the most commonly seen vocabulary terms on the test, test taking tips, a practice schedule, and extensive student support.
 Princeton has been prepping students for the GRE for over 35 years and they are truly experts in providing students with every tool they need to succeed.

 As mentioned above, there are two access period options with Magoosh: 1 month or 6 months.
-Unless your study window is very short, we recommend the 6-month option as you can regularly find it on our Test Prep Insight website for only about $30 more than the 1-month program.
+Unless your study window is very short, we recommend the 6-month option as it’s only about $30 more than the 1-month program.

 Princeton provides students a 120-day (4 month) access period across all of its’ course options.
 However, with its’ higher end Fundamentals and GRE 162+ courses, Princeton adds as a bonus access to all course materials during your early enrollment period.
 So, if you enroll a month before your GRE course scheduled start date you effectively get 5 months of full access.